thatmlopsguy/thatmlopsguy.github.io/content/interview.md

 ### Are you interested in learning new technologies?
 Which ones and why?

-At this moment I'm learning about Machine Learning, where I'm more interested in Natural Language Programming and Large Language Models, and I'm improving my skills with Rust programming language.
+At this moment I'm learning about Machine Learning, where I'm more interested in Natural Language Programming and Large Language Models, and I'm improving my skills with rust/golang programming language.

 I'm a hands-on learner, so if I get some interesting project between my hands or find something that I think can be fixed or improved, I don't have problems learning new skills or knowledge that can be useful to me to do it,